TairisuOne/Password-Checker/README.md

 ## Introduction

-a password checker that evaluates the strenght of any given password, ensuring it meets the following criteria:
+a password checker that evaluates the strength of any given password, ensuring it meets the following criteria:

 1. A minimum of 8 characters long.
 2. Contains at least 1 uppercase letter